Skip to main content

 Interestingly, the channel's visuals were originally a gif from the Ghibli anime Whisper Of The Heart until it got taken down as a copyright violation.
 This lead to the owners commissioning their own version (though one clearly pretty closely based on the original).
 If this hadn't happened, I think it might've been more difficult for them to develop the channel in the way it has been.
 They realised that nice as the compilations were, people had become really attached to the gif of the girl, so you got variations, with chilling in various different areas of her flat:

-(and of course you can buy prints of the lofi girl: I have one, it hangs over the microwave on my kitchen wall.)
-You also have her nemesis, the Chillhop Music raccoon:
+(and of course you can buy prints of the lofi girl; I have one above my sink) You also have her nemesis, the Chillhop Music raccoon:

 who started as one of a few little cartoon lads in the images for their compilations and has again clearly chimed with the audience and thus slowly grown to become a character in his own right, with merch and everything.
 Now every season that passes you have a new stage in his adventures.
 For a while he was staying at this fancy lakehouse:

-but now he’s moved to Chill City with his pals:
+but then he moved to Chill City with his pals:

 These are more slowly-developed worlds that you see if you've been watching the channels for years, but there are some channels that start from this premise: Blue Turtle’s very nice Lando-looking illustrations of a character on an adventure, for instance: